f5devcentral/ai-stepbystep-lab/docs/class1/module2/lab2.rst

     ✅ Successfully downloaded and installed patterns to /home/fabricuser/.config/fabric/patterns 📝 Created unique patterns file with 225 pattern

-Back at the main screen, select strategies at 25 and accept the defaults.
-I had to do this twice for it to show configured
+7. Back at the main screen, select **Strategies** at 25 and Accept the defaults.

+.. note:: I had to do this twice for it to show configured.

 .. code-block:: bash